Oliver Wieland

 detectors are located.
 Charged particle detectors and magnets enable an

-products, thus allowing for a selection of nuclei of interest and velocity
+reaction products, thus allowing for a selection of nuclei of interest and

 My research activity is reflected in